 A fire extinguisher or fire suppression system will not always be able to put out a fire.
 It is important to have your fire alarm inspected and maintained on a regular basis to ensure that it will work to alert the patrons as well as notify the fire department.

 Tip #8 Shut Off Valve Safety

 Does your gas valve shut off automatically if there is a fire?
 If you don’t know this, you will want to check it.
 If it is a manual shutoff, then you will also want to train your employees on how to shut it off in case a fire breaks out.

 It's important that your employees know what to do in the event of a fire or other emergency.
 Practicing fire drills regularly will ensure they know the appropriate evacuation route, and helps to identify any areas of confusion that need to be further practiced.
 Evacuation routes should also be clearly marked and kept clear (refer back to Tip #6).

 Tip #10 Don’t Be Lulled Into a False Sense of Security

 You may have never experienced a kitchen fire and hopefully, you never will, but failure to inspect and maintain your fire protection systems and properly train your employees on a regular basis can lead to disaster.
 Partner with Koorsen to ensure that all of your fire protection needs are met in your commercial kitchen and dining areas.

 Fires cause over $246 million dollars in restaurant property damage each year.
 Make sure your restaurant isn’t one of them.
-Click here to contact a Koorsen professional or give us a call at 888-456-8038 for your installation, maintenance, inspection and testing of your fire protection system.
+Contact a Koorsen Fire & Security professional for the installation, maintenance, inspection and testing of your fire protection system.